Student Parent Handbook

-Lost and Found—Lost and found items may be turned in or claimed outside of the Bookstore.
+Lost and Found—Lost and found items may be turned into Security or the Deans' Office.
+Also, items can be found in the bin outside of the Bookstore.
+If items are not in the bin, check with Security or the Deans for lost items.
 Unclaimed items are discarded after thirty days.
 The school cannot be responsible for items or valuables left in classrooms, hallways, Student Center or athletic areas.
 Because the iPad is a required instructional device; every student is expected to have an iPad for each day of class, and that it is charged.
 Aside from that, it is the student's personal property, much like an iPod, iPhone or a watch, and as such students are solely responsible for it's care and protection.
 In the case of loss, students should follow the same procedures as above.

 As a matter of policy, students are encouraged to write their name in their textbooks and notebooks in order to facilitate their return in case they are lost.

 Lunch/Recess/Break Times—Students choosing to eat their lunch in the Commons or Student Center are expected to clean up after themselves at all times.
 Students are also expected to recycle as much as possible.
 Full cooperation with the lunch and recess proctors is expected.
 Students violating the standards of behavior in the Commons or the Student Center will be subject to disciplinary action.

 Students are directed not to congregate in front of the school or the first floor hallways (front of Deans' Office, Academic Office, etc.) during recess and lunch periods.